jimlybora100/postgrad-program/README.md

 # postgrad-program

-This repository contains a collection of projects I completed during my Post Graduate Program in Post Graduate Program in Artificial Intelligence and Machine Learning: Business Applications with Great Learning.
+This repository contains a collection of projects I completed during my Post Graduate Program in Artificial Intelligence and Machine Learning: Business Applications with Great Learning.

 ## Projects